hth313/ladybug/doc/implementation.rst

 Implementation
 **************

-This chapter is aimed to give an understanding of how the HP-41 has been extended to work with integer numbers.
+This chapter aims to give an understanding of how the HP-41 has been extended to work with integer numbers.

 .. index:: buffer, I/O buffer, XROM number